sillybytes/sillybytes/posts/legacy/2016/08/vim-haskell_11.md

 So now is possible to toggle the location list with `gl<space>` and clear it with `glc`.

+You will need the Stack tool of course, and *hlint* that you can install with `stack install hlint`.

 ### Code formatting and beautifying